 The last point is especially important for breastfeeding parents to remember—during your postpartum period, your body needs time to heal and adapt to parenthood.
 You’re already sleeping less and doing more just by caring for your baby, especially if you’re breastfeeding every two to three hours.
 If you’re also working, cleaning, cooking, entertaining, you can easily find yourself run down and vulnerable to illness.

-Signs of mastitis worsening include swollen, painful lymph nodes in the armpit next to the infected breast, a fast heart rate, and flu-like symptoms that get worse.
-Mastitis can lead to a breast abscess, which feels like a hard, painful lump.
+Signs of mastitis worsening include swollen, painful lymph nodes in the armpit next to the infected breast, a fast heart rate, fever, and flu-like symptoms that get worse.
+Mastitis can lead to a breast abscess, which feels like a hard, fluid-filled, painful lump.

 How do I know if I have mastitis?